-Rhyme Rhythm The glow of a poem, often expected by the punctuation and shape of a poem.
-Onomatopoeia When a word imitates the sound it makes (e.g. BANG, SPLASH)
+Rhyme Rhyming words occur very often in poems, sometimes in patterns of a poem.
+Tone and Pace Have a big impact on rhythm and expected by punctuation and shape of a poem.
+Onomatopoeia When a word imitates the sound it makes (e.g. BANG, SPLASH) Repetition When words and phrases are repeated multiple times.